mouseless/learn-css/css/image-container/image-container.md

 ```

 By preventing the overflow, the container will no longer grow to match the
-image size and we can use the full width and height.
+image size and than we can use the full width and height.